 - I could not find any guides there, so read up before you go.

-- Temples are east facing, so morning is a good time to take pictures of the big temples in the complex.
-In evening, the Vahana temples get good light.
+- The temples are east-facing, so morning is a good time to take pictures of the big temples in the complex.
+In the evening, the Vahana temples get good light.

 - There is a small market on the way out of the temple.
 Do try the local coffee here.